alvinye9/bolc_25-012.github.io/docs/index.md

 This is the Unofficial Website for BOLC Class 25-012 Hosted/Developed by 1LT Alvin Ye.

 This website and the event calendar will be updated regularly with information related to all BOLC 25-012 events.
 To see most recent updates, please refresh the page regularly.
+Direct guidance from cadre supercedes the time/locations detailed in the event calendar.

 !!! info

-    Calendar Last Major Update: 30 MAR 2025
+    Calendar Last Major Update: 01 APR 2025

 ## Event Calendar